WSU's Shalom Luani hoping to make name for himself at the NFL Combine

 WSU safety Shalom Luani hoping to show he belongs in what is regarded as a really good year at that position in the NFL Draft.

-Washington State University safety Shalom Luani’s goal at the NFL is to “put myself out there” and make something of a name for himself.
+Washington State University safety Shalom Luani’s goal at the NFL Combine is to “put myself out there” and make something of a name for himself.

 He couldn’t have picked a more difficult year to try as the safety corps is regarded as especially deep.
 Lindy’s Draft Preview wrote that it is the deepest safety position since 1981, a year that included Hall of Famers Kenny Easley of the Seahawks and Ronnie Lott.